Flexible Families (Foster-to-Adopt) Caseworker

 Reports To: Senior Director of Programs

-Benefits: Health/Dental/Vision/Life Insurance, Competitive Paid Time Off, 401(k) Plan with Company Match, Catastrophic Leave, Parental Leave, LCSW Clinical Hours Supervision Program, Telecommuting Program, and more
+Benefits: Pro-rated Health Insurance, Employer Paide Dental/Vision/Life Insurance, Competitive Paid Time Off, 401(k) Plan with Company Match, Flexible Schedules, Supplemental Leave, Bereavement Leave, FAMLI Leave, LCSW Clinical Hours Supervision Program, Telecommuting Program, and more

-To Apply: Submit cover letter and resume to Erin Groce (HR Director) via the form below
+To Apply: Submit cover letter and resume below

 Mission & Culture: